CQCL/hugr/specification/hugr.md

 ```

 Node indices, used within the
-definitions of nodes and edges, directly correspond to indices of the
+definitions of nodes and edges, directly correspond to positions in the
 `nodes` list.
 An edge is defined by the source and target nodes, and
 optionally the offset of the output/input ports within those nodes, if the edge
 kind is one that connects to a port.
 This scheme